trevorwiegand92/Readme-File-Generator/assets/readMe.md

     * [Questions](#Questions)

 ## Installation
-In the terminal, run the commands npm install inquirer and node index.js to invoke the application
+In the terminal, run the commands npm install inquirer and then node index.js to invoke the application.

 ## Usage
-For users looking to quickly develop an efficient readme file for their projects.
+For users who wish to quickly develop an efficient readme file for their projects.

 ## License
-MIT
+Users can enter a license they wish to use; in this case the license is MIT

 ## Contributing
-Users can contribute to this project if they wish.
+This project is open-source allowing users to contribute to it if they wish.

 ## Tests
-npm run test index.js
+In the terminal, run the command npm run test

 ## Questions
-For additional information please contact me via GitHub at [https://github.com/trevorwiegand92](https://github.com/trevorwiegand92) or via email at [trevorwiegnd92@gmail.com](mailto:trevorwiegnd92@gmail.com?subject=[GitHub]%README%Generator).
+For additional information please contact me via GitHub at [https://github.com/trevorwiegand92](https://github.com/trevorwiegand92) or via email at [trevorwiegand92@gmail.com](mailto:trevorwiegand92@gmail.com?subject=[GitHub]%README%Generator).